DNA image narrow

 Standard DNA Purification (maximum recovery)

 When the goal is to recover the maximum amount of DNA, including the tiniest fragments, the Genomics Core uses the protocols listed at How to clean DNA templates for sequencing?
 To use this option, select "Std.
-DNA EtOH Precip. (max-recovery): 1-96 samples" from the "Services & BioSci Tool Library" request page,.
+DNA EtOH Precip. (max-recovery): 1-96 samples" from the "Services" request page,.

 • These protocols are highly effective and inexpensive for situations in which recovery of small products is at least not a problem.
 Further, in many cases, these protocols will even adequately deplete PCR samples of residual primers and primer-dimers.